 We collect and store Learning Data from your interactions with our Platform.
 This includes:

-- information that you manually enter into the learning interface (e.g. code submissions);
+- information that you manually enter into the learning interface (e.g., code submissions or discussion in tutor chat);

 2.1.
 What Learning Data we collect and why